Free YouTube Channel Audit

 How are the patterns found?

 By comparison, not by generic advice.
-The scan splits your videos into the ones that clearly beat your channel's median and the ones that fell short, then reads the captions of both groups to find what separates them.
+The scan splits videos into groups above and below the channel median, then reads the captions for recurring textual differences.
 Every pattern must carry a verbatim quote from one of your own transcripts.
+The differences are observational, not causal.
 No quote, no claim.

 Why does the scan need captions?